 - Attendance at all performances is required.
 Performance conflicts must be addressed with the director as soon as the conflict is known.
 Future participation in NGHBC may be prohibited if a performance is missed during the season.

-With regard to absences for Foundation Classes:
+With regard to absences for Preschool and Prepatory Program Classes:

 - Even though the Foundation Classes don’t perform in all of the concerts, attendance is still important for the sequential learning and recorder playing, as well as the classroom experience for the others.
-Therefore, if a student misses 4 classes in a semester, he will be dismissed for the remainder of that semester without a refund.
+Therefore, if a student misses 4 classes in a semester, he may be dismissed for the remainder of that semester without a refund.
 If a student is going to be absent, please notify the teacher by email as soon as possible.

 Playing an instrument is a physical activity that requires daily practice to build endurance.
 Practice minutes are to be recorded as directed by the teacher.
 As students prepare for special events, these times will by necessity increase.
 Band students are also required to pass off material during the course of the semester.